Education is Treatment!

 Let's start with an acute (or brand new injury):

 Our first instinct is to apply ice.
 We do this because we have been taught that ice reduces inflammation and therefore speeds up healing.
 But wait a minute?....Our body uses inflammation to heal so why would we want to reduce it in the first place?
 So, if tissue is damaged and requires healing (like in a new injury or after a surgery), the last thing we want to do is reduce the blood flow to the site that needs it the most!

 Imagine your injury is a traffic accident.
 Emergency workers need to get to the crash site and the highways are your blood vessels.
 Ice acts as a barricade where emergency workers cannot get in or even worse cannot get out even if they manage to squeeze by.
 Heat on the other hand keeps the traffic flowing so help gets to where it is needed and can also get out when the work is done.

 Now let's talk about chronic pain (often referred to as chronic inflammation):

 But please don't take our word for it!
 We did not invent this concept.
-Just click on the link buttons to read the articles.
+See the resource articles.
 They were written to help change the culture around ice to help get people healing, moving, and recovering faster!